 What is frost?

 The air around us holds a lot of water which is called water vapour.
 We can often see this water vapour when it condenses on windows, cars, grass and cobwebs.
 We call this dew.
-Cold surfaces generally make the water vapour condense because colder air can’t hold as much water so what it can’t hold turns into droplets on surfaces.
+Cold surfaces generally cause water vapour to condense which we see as water droplets on surfaces.
 If the surface is very cold (below the freezing point of water) the condensed water vapour freezes, this is frost!